Pick the one you want most

 • Habits or lifestyle choices

-These broad categories give you a good place to start when you’re trying to find the source of your problems.
+These broad categories give you a good place to start when you're trying to find the source of your problems.
+Research published in Sleep Medicine Reviews shows that sleep quality is significantly impacted by multiple interconnected factors.
 The next step is to get familiar with the common triggers that can directly affect your sleep patterns and cause you to lie awake in bed at night.

 Common Triggers

 There are a number of common triggers that can quickly disrupt your sleep and make it difficult for you to fall asleep quickly.
+Studies in Current Opinion in Pulmonary Medicine have identified several key factors that affect millions of people with insomnia.
 Here are some triggers to watch for:

-• Stress - Stress is one of the top reasons people have trouble falling asleep.
+Stress - Stress is one of the top reasons people have trouble falling asleep.
 It could be due to a significant stressful event or smaller daily stressors.
-People commonly associate this with ‘racing thoughts’ at night, which can cause sleep anxiety.
+Research in Psychosomatic Medicine shows that people commonly associate this with 'racing thoughts' at night, which can cause sleep anxiety and lead to sleepless nights.
+If you're experiencing stress-related sleep issues, explore our guide on why you feel anxious before sleep and how to fix it.

-• Caffeine - Having caffeine too late in the day can make it difficult to fall asleep when you’re ready for bed.
-If you’re having caffeine after lunch, it might be a good idea to try and cut back to see if that’s the issue.
+Caffeine - Having caffeine too late in the day can make it difficult to fall asleep when you're ready for bed.
+Studies in Sleep Medicine demonstrate that caffeine can remain in your system for 6-8 hours.
+If you're having caffeine 6 hours before bedtime or later, it might be a good idea to try and cut back to see if that's the issue.

-• Electronics - You don’t have to cut electronics off before bed completely, but aim to stop watching TV about an hour to 30 minutes before bedtime.
+Electronics and Blue Light - You don't have to cut electronics off before bed completely, but research in Proceedings of the National Academy of Sciences shows that blue light exposure can disrupt your circadian rhythm.
+Aim to stop watching TV about an hour to 30 minutes before bedtime.
 You can also use your phone, but make sure you dim the lights and switch it over to night mode.
-Also, make sure you’re not consuming stressful content or doing things related to work and other stresses on your phone.
+Also, make sure you're not consuming stressful content or doing things related to work and other stresses on your phone.
+For comprehensive guidance, check out our article on using technology in the bedroom safely.

-• A change in schedule - A change in schedule, like a time zone change or switching to a later work shift, can cause temporary issues falling asleep at night.
-It can take a few days or even a few weeks to get on a new sleep schedule.
+A Change in Schedule - A change in schedule, like a time zone change or switching to a later work shift, can cause temporary issues falling asleep at night.
+Research in Sleep Medicine Clinics indicates it can take a few days or even a few weeks to get on a new sleep cycle.
+For specific guidance on managing schedule changes, read our article on daylight saving time and sleep.

-• Exercise before bed - Exercise is generally good for sleep, but if you do a late-night exercise near your bedtime, you might have trouble shedding the excess energy before it’s time to go to sleep.
+Exercise Before Bed - Physical activity is generally good for sleep, but studies in Sports Medicine show that if you do late-night exercise 3 hours before bed or closer to bedtime, you might have trouble shedding the excess energy before it's time to go to sleep.
+Learn more about exercising before sleep and optimal timing.

-• A bad sleep environment - Is your sleep environment bright, noisy, cold, or hot?
-That could be making it difficult for you to fall asleep.
+A Bad Sleep Environment - Is your sleep environment bright, noisy, cold, or hot?
+Research in Sleep Health demonstrates that environmental factors could be making it difficult for you to fall asleep.
 You should have a dark, quiet environment to sleep in.
 Also, you should have the temperature in the 60 to 68 degrees Fahrenheit range.
+For specific guidance, explore our article on the best temperature for sleep.

 These are just a few examples of the triggers that might cause sleep trouble.
 It's good to remove as many barriers to sleep as possible to make falling asleep easier.